Affordable Health Care Act, temporary staffing, and compliance

 - An appropriate look-back period

-Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements of determining your staffing firm’s responsibilities and liabilities under the ACA.
-With January 1st, 2016 looming, now is the time to check you math — before the IRS does.
+Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements when determining your temporary staffing firm’s responsibilities and liabilities under IRS regulations and the Affordable Health Care Act.